perezite/sandbox-2/CrossPlatform/Experiment1/Readme.md

 - Get hello-jni working using the latest and greatest Android Studio project
-- Also configure a special build setting for building x86 only (way faster then building everything)
 - Verify that deployment via gradle works

 # How To